Bouchta El Hayani

 Bouchta El Hayani (born 1952 in Taounate) is a Moroccan artist who started his professional career in the 1970s.
-Since this period he has followed a successful path to become one of the leading and most famous Moroccan artists.
-First and foremost he is one of the rare Moroccan painters that perfectly master drawing techniques.
+Since this period, he has become one of the leading and most famous Moroccan artists, mastering drawing techniques.

 El Hayani graduated from the "Ecole des Arts Appliques" in Casablanca then the "École des Beaux-Arts" in Paris.
 His work has been featured in several exhibitions all over the world.

 Bouchta El Hayani currently lives and work in Rabat, Morocco.
 The artist is also a member of the board of The Moroccan Artists Association (AMAP).